ekino/EkinoDrupalBundle/README.md

 Install
 -------

-### Download the symfony2 sandbox and the drupal code
+### Download the symfony2 sandbox and the Drupal code

 ### Install the files to have the following structure